Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

 # iSCSI SBPS Marshal agent may fail during upgrade

 ## Symptom

-During CSM upgrade from 1.6.x to 1.7.x, the NCN checks may fail with iSCSI SBPS as below:
+During CSM upgrade from `1.6.x` to `1.7.x`, where 'x' is the minor version, the NCN checks may fail with iSCSI SBPS as below:

 ```text
 {